This extraordinary structure is nothing less than a simulated Mars colony...in Southwark.

 Young settled on the idea of establishing a sealed colony on Bankside where some of the challenges of Martian habitation could be explored - a kind of astronautical Big Brother over a decade before the advent of the show.
 The centre would also serve as a museum and venue dedicated to enthusing the public about space, and support a National Space Agency.

-The Argo Venture, as it came to be known, attracted high profile supporters such as Sir Martin Rees (now the Astronomer Royal and President of the Royal Society) and James Lovelock.
+The Argo Venture, as it came to be known, attracted high profile supporters such as Sir Martin Rees (later the Astronomer Royal and President of the Royal Society) and James Lovelock.
 A deal was almost struck to acquire Bankside Power Station (now the Tate Modern), knock it down and build from scratch.
 The scheme shown in the illustration was worked up by architect Nicholas Lacey, best known for his ContainerSpace development at Trinity Buoy Wharf.
 "Looking back, it's incredible how close Michael got to pulling it off," says Lacey, in a Radio 4 interview about the venture.

 Alas, the project collapsed for economic and political reasons.
 We gained a world-class art gallery on Bankside, but lost out on an adventure that could have led Britain to the Red Planet.